 Lastly, the age of phone cameras has brought out the inner photographer within us.
 Instead of forking out another sum to buy a DSLR and fumble through it while shooting, we can use our iPhones or any mobile phone with a good camera.
 With many flagship phones outfitted with great cameras, we can produce picture quality worthy of stock images.

 Shutterstock is one of the largest platforms that allow photographers to monetise their work.
 Shutterstock pays out in tiers based on the number of images or videos uploaded.
-On average, for every image downloaded we get paid US$0.40 while we get 10% on the amount paid for our videos.
+On average, we get 15% of the amount paid for every image and video downloaded.
+Pixerf is another leading but Asia-focused visual content platform that provides creators with opportunities to earn royalties from their photographs.
+You can even take part in seasonal challenges to win cash prizes and secure collaboration with brands.

 Listen to our podcast, where we have in-depth discussions on finance topics that matter to you.